grocid/libPQP/README.md

 * SHA-256(token + salt) as PBKDF2,
 * A truncated SHA-512(token + salt) for iv.

 Speed-ups in the decoding use the fast fourier transform (FFT) to achieve O(n log n) complexity in modular polynomial multiplications, instead of O(n²).
-Because of that the FFT implementation in Numpy is restricted to certain lengths (multiples of powers of 2), prime-power block length is not used.
+Because of that the FFT implementation in Numpy is restricted to certain lengths (multiples of powers of 2), prime-power block length is not used (of course, in the final product prime power will be used).
 See below for known vulnerabilities.

 Below are given the proposed parameters for rate R = 1/2.